cloudtools/cloudsweeper/README.md

-# Olga — HouseKeeper v2
+# CloudSweeper — HouseKeeper v2

 _New and improved housekeeper, now in Go._